 - Eletriptan (Relpax)

 - Rizatriptan (Maxalt)

-- Sumatriptan/naproxen Sodium (Treximet)
+- Sumatriptan/naproxen sodium (Treximet)

-If you don’t respond to other treatments and you have 4 or more migraine days a month, your doctor may suggest preventive medicines.
-You can take these regularly to reduce the severity or frequency of the headaches.
+Medicines that prevent migraines: If you don’t respond to other treatments and you have 4 or more migraine days a month, your doctor may suggest preventive medicines.
+You can take these regularly to make the headaches less severe or less frequent.
 These could include:

 - Blood pressure medicines (like beta-blockers and calcium channel blockers), and some antidepressants.

 - Cefaly: This small headband device sends electrical pulses through your forehead to stimulate a nerve linked with migraines.

 - SpringTMS or eNeura sTMS: You place this magnet on the back of your head, and a split-second pulse interrupts abnormal electrical activity that could lead to a migraine.